Dennis Priestley: Friendship and rivalry with Phil Taylor

 Although only one set 'against the throw' proved decisive in both the 1996 and 1997 WDC World Championship finals, the 1998 PDC World Championship final proved to be the most one-sided in the history of the World Darts Championship.
 Becoming the only duo to contest three successive World Finals, Taylor and Priestley were unable to produce another epic contest.
 This time Taylor won 6–0 in sets and lost just 2 legs in the whole match (3–0, 3–0, 3–0, 3–0, 3–2, 3–0).
 Taylor's win evidenced a cross-roads in their respective careers.
 While Priestley started getting some motivational problems and struggled to remain at the top of the PDC ranks, Taylor had already cemented an era of unprecedented domination and consistent 100+ averages.

 Despite this setback, however, Priestley bounced back to reach his sixth World Championship Final in 2000.
 An average of 98 gave him a 5–2 semi-final win over top seed Peter Manley, while Taylor blitzed into the final without losing a set.
 The form of both players subsequently dipped in the final, where – from 3–2 2–2 – Taylor pulled away to a 7–3 win.

 In somewhat nostalgic fashion, the pair provided another epic contest in the early rounds of the 2004 World Championship.
 After Taylor took the opening 2 sets, Priestley won 7 of the next 10 legs before a relieved Taylor wrapped up a 4–1 win, which looked more one-sided on paper than it really was.

+The pair met again in the last 16 of the following year's World Matchplay.
+Priestley took Taylor into sudden death, leading 13-12 before Taylor won the last three legs to win 15–13.
+This heralded something of a turning point in Priestley's career; since the 2000 world final, he had been through a rather barren patch.
+Following this, he would return to something approaching his 1990s form and rose far enough up the rankings to appear in the 2007 Premier League.

 Priestley's last win against Taylor came in a non-televised ranking event in 2006.
 Although his last major victory over Taylor came in 1994, Darts commentators such as John Gwynne have noted that a vast number of their subsequent encounters have been close and exciting affairs – something not always reflected by the scorelines.

-Perhaps for this reason, Priestley is highly regarded by Sid Waddell who, in the documentary "the Power and the Glory" commented that "Priestley was the only one (in Darts) who could do anything with [Taylor]" between 1994 and 1998, while Bristow endorsed the 1996 WDC World Championship Final because "Priestley didn't drop from the 100 average he played against other players" when faced with Taylor.
+Perhaps for this reason, Priestley was highly regarded by Sid Waddell who, in the documentary "the Power and the Glory" commented that "Priestley was the only one (in Darts) who could do anything with [Taylor]" between 1994 and 1998, while Bristow endorsed the 1996 WDC World Championship Final because "Priestley didn't drop from the 100 average he played against other players" when faced with Taylor.

-In the same documentary, Waddell stated that – at the start of the WDC/PDC in 1993 – he thought that "Priestley would have a few years all to himself" on the circuit.
-Although Taylor's relentless domination of the circuit from 1995-onwards did not allow this to be, Priestley's superiority over Taylor between 1991 and 1994, and Priestley's brilliant form for most of 1994 in particular, gives requisite justification for such a view.

-The continuing closeness between the two legends was evident when Taylor was close to tears after comfortably beating Priestley 8–0 in the 2009 Las Vegas Desert Classic.
+The continuing closeness between the two players was evident when Taylor was close to tears after comfortably beating Priestley 8–0 in the 2009 Las Vegas Desert Classic.